ClusteringHigh availabilitySet up HA cluster with K8s

 prometheus.memgraphExporter.pullFrequencySecondsHow often will Memgraph’s Prometheus exporter pull data from Memgraph instances.5

-prometheus.memgraphExporter.repositoryThe repository where Memgraph’s Prometheus exporter image is available.memgraph/prometheus-exporter
+prometheus.memgraphExporter.repositoryThe repository where Memgraph’s Prometheus exporter image is available.docker.io/memgraph/prometheus-exporter

 prometheus.memgraphExporter.tagThe tag of Memgraph’s Prometheus exporter image.0.2.1